-Prerequisites, EPG 20, 140 and 201.
+139. INTRODUCTION TO STUDENT TEACHING IN THE ELE-MENTARY SCHOOL.
+Two hours credit.
 Student engages in directed participation in a teaching situation four hours per week, under the supervision of a master elementary teacher in the laboratory school and arranges for one additional conference hour.

-140. INTRODUCTION TO STUDENT TEACHING IN THE SEC-ONDARY SCHOOL.
+INTRODUCTION TO STUDENT TEACHING IN THE SEC-ONDARY SCHOOL.
 Two hours credit.

-Prerequisites, EPG 20, 140 and ED 201.
 Student is assigned to a specific class in his major or minor area under supervision in the laboratory school.
 He will meet with the class and the supervising teacher five days per week and arrange for one additional conference hour.

 141. METHODS OF TEACHING IN THE SECONDARY SCHOOL.
-(Industrial Arts, English, Foreign Languages, Speech, Drama, Science, Mathematics, Business Education, Social Studies, Distributive Education.)
-Three hours credit.
+(Industrial Arts, English, Foreign Languages, Speech, Drama, Science, Mathematics, Business Education, Social Studies, Distributive Education, Psychology) Three hours credit.

-Prerequisite, ED 201.
 Methods of teaching in the junior-senior high school.
 Curriculum and classroom organization, testing and evaluation, procedures and materials, relationship of the special area to the total secondary program.
 Teaching techniques are a point of emphasis.